Datto Vaman Potdar

 Dattatray Vaman Potdar (5 August 1890 – 6 October 1979), better known as Datto Vaman Potdar, was an Indian historian, writer, and orator.
 He was the Vice-Chancellor of University of Pune from 1961 to 1964.

 The British colonial Government of India had honored Potdar with the title Mahamahopadhyaya in 1946.
 He was honored by government of india with Padmabhushan in 1967.
 Because of his vast knowledge, he was sometimes called as Dr. Johnson of Maharashtra or a living encyclopedia.

 Potdar was a disciple of the historian Vishwanath Kashinath Rajwade, and served as a trustee of Pune based Itihas Sanshodhak Mandal (इतिहास संशोधक मंडळ) founded by Rajwade.
 His disciples included Pandurang Sadashiv Sane, Swami Swaroopanand, Vasudeo Sitaram Bendrey, Sethu Madhav Rao Pagadi, and Ramchandra Chintaman Dhere.

 Early life

-Potdar was born into Deshastha Brahmin family in the village of Birwadi in Raigad District of Maharashtra.
+Potdar was born into Karhade Brahmin family in the village of Birwadi in Raigad District of Maharashtra.
 Potdar completed his matriculation in 1906 from Nutan Marathi Vidyalaya in Pune, and four years later received a bachelor's degree in History and Marathi from the then University of Bombay affiliated Ferguson college in Pune.